 \subsubsection{Optimization}

-Since the time needed to evaluate eq. \ref{TD13_Bx} roughly scales linear with the number of wavemodes, physical accuracy -- requiring more wavemodes -- and optimization of runtime -- requiring fewer wavemodes -- can be traded off against each other.
-However, an important consideration is the constant factor in this relation, in other words, the amount of time needed per wavemode.
-Lowering this amount of time would ease the trade-off described above, by allowing more wavemodes to be computed in less time.
-Often, the minimal number of wavemodes is set by physical requirements; the corresponding runtime then decides the viability of the simulation.
+Since the time needed to evaluate eq. \ref{TD13_Bx} roughly scales linear with the number of wave-modes, physical accuracy -- requiring more wave-modes -- and optimization of runtime -- requiring fewer wave-modes -- can be traded off against each other.
+However, an important consideration is the constant factor in this relation, in other words, the amount of time needed per wave-mode.
+Lowering this amount of time would ease the trade-off described above, by allowing more wave-modes to be computed in less time.
+Often, the minimal number of wave-modes is set by physical requirements; the corresponding runtime then decides the viability of the simulation.

-In our case, for 120 wavemodes, a straightforward implementation of eq.\ (\ref{TD13_Bx}) turns out to be prohibitively slow, leading to simulations that take more than 20 times longer than the default trilinear interpolation.
-We have therefore developed an optimized implementation, which is now able to make up that factor of 20 and provide performance comparable to the trilinear interpolation due to three technical adjustments: \begin{itemize} \item We rewrote the implementation to use "single instruction multiple data" (or SIMD) processor instructions, which allow each processor core to process multiple numbers in parallel. \item We changed the way the wavemode data is stored: The code now does some pre-computations at setup time and prepares the data such that each wavemode can be evaluated with minimal cost. \item Lastly, building on the previous step, we sped up the evaluation of the cosine function itself.
+So we developed an optimized implementation of the previously introduced TD13 turbulent magnetic field due to three technical adjustments: \begin{itemize} \item We rewrote the implementation to use ``single instruction multiple data'' (or SIMD) processor instructions, which allow each processor core to process multiple numbers in parallel. \item We changed the way the wave-mode data is stored: The code now does some pre-computations at setup time and prepares the data such that each wave-mode can be evaluated with minimal cost. \item Lastly, building on the previous step, we sped up the evaluation of the cosine function itself.
 In particular, we simplified the argument reduction process \citep[see also][]{elementary-functions} by computing $\cos (\pi a)$ instead of $\cos(a)$; we also integrated a custom cosine implementation based on the highly optimized code from \cite{sleef}. \end{itemize}

 Since the SIMD instructions are not part of the base x86/64 instruction set, and their availability varies across different processors, we provide three different implementations:

 \begin{itemize}

 \item The non-optimized reference version, which is a straightforward implementation of the formula and is used to verify the optimized versions.